What Role Does The Nervous System Play In Maintaining Homeostasis

 Stress Response and Allostasis

-The nervous system plays a crucial role in the stress response, which is the body's reaction to any perceived threat or challenge.
+The nervous system makes a real difference in the stress response, which is the body's reaction to any perceived threat or challenge.
+Even so, Allostasis refers to the process by which the body adapts to stress by maintaining stability through change.
 When faced with a stressor, the sympathetic nervous system activates the "fight-or-flight" response, releasing stress hormones such as cortisol and adrenaline.
-While the stress response is essential for survival in acute situations, chronic stress can have detrimental effects on health, leading to dysregulation of the nervous system and increased risk of various disorders.
-Allostasis refers to the process by which the body adapts to stress by maintaining stability through change.
-However, chronic allostatic load, the cumulative burden of chronic stress, can lead to allostatic overload, which can impair homeostasis and increase the risk of disease.
+On the flip side, while the stress response is essential for survival in acute situations, chronic stress can have detrimental effects on health, leading to dysregulation of the nervous system and increased risk of various disorders.
+That said, chronic allostatic load, the cumulative burden of chronic stress, can lead to allostatic overload, which can impair homeostasis and increase the risk of disease.

 Technological Advances in Neuromodulation